-Significant increases in this ratio might be indicative of additional health reserves being established due to prior understatements while significant decreases might be indicative of current health reserve understatements.

-The loss ratio for each product line should also be reviewed as a part of this procedure.
-Analysts should consider the effect of changes in membership on loss ratios.
-Conventional logic says that significant increases in membership will result in lower loss ratios since first year claims experience is typically lower in the first year.
-Dropping membership accompanied with increasing loss ratios may indicate that healthier individuals and groups are leaving.
-This is often the first sign of a potential adverse selection rate spiral where rates force healthier individuals to leave resulting in inadequate rates.
-Reviewing the per-member per-month medical expense in the prior year or quarter may be further indication of problems, especially if membership is dropping.

-Procedure #4d

-Procedure #4e instructs analysts in comparing the health entities medical claims expense per member per month (PMPM) and claims unpaid ratio to similarly situated industry peers.
-If these claim results are significantly different from industry peers, analysts may need to gain a better understanding of the health entity’s claim experience.
+Procedures/Data

+Loss ratio for each product line.

+Change in the loss ratio from the prior year.

+Additional Review Procedures

+Compare the direction of any changes in the loss ratio to the direction of changes in membership.

+Review the ratio of claims unpaid plus aggregate health reserve to incurred claims by line of business for past years to determine unusual fluctuations or trends between years.

+Compare the annual per member per month medical claims expense increased from last year-end compared to similarly situated health entities.

+Compare the ratio of claims unpaid plus aggregate health reserve to incurred claims to similar companies in the industry to determine any significant deviations from the industry average.

+Review the percentage of claims paid on a capitated basis.

+Understatement of Reserves due to Delayed Claims Adjudication/Payment

-Procedure #5: The ratio of claims in process of adjudication to the average incurred non-capitated claims per day measures the average number of days of reported unpaid claims in inventory by reducing annual incurred claims to a daily average.
+The ratio of claims in process of adjudication to the average incurred non-capitated claims per day measures the average number of days of reported unpaid claims in inventory by reducing annual incurred claims to a daily average.
 An unusual result may indicate problems with claims administration or cash flow.

 To determine the size of the backlog you must first determine the average daily-incurred claim expense less capitation.
 Once you have determined this amount, then determine the amount of claims in the process of adjudication, excluding capitation, divided by the average daily-incurred claim expense, to determine the average number of days of claims backlog.